A person doing Electronic Signature and execution of contracts

 Introduction

-The COVID-19 outbreak has resulted in changes to the operations of businesses and companies.
-It has changed how people used to work, like going to the office or conducting regular face-to-face meetings.
-In the Post COVID-19 era, the way of working has shifted to remote work.
+The COVID-19 pandemic resulted in changes to the operations of businesses and companies.
+It changed how people used to work, like going to the office or conducting regular face-to-face meetings.
+In the Post COVID-19 era, working has shifted to remote work.
 People faced many problems in adapting to this new way of working.

 One such problem was the signing of contracts.
-Earlier parties used to meet at a specified location and consent to the terms by signing the physical copy of the contract then each party would have a copy of the contract with them.
+Earlier parties used to meet at a specified location and consent to the terms by signing a physical copy of the contract, and then each party would have a copy of the contract with them.
 Since COVID-19 brought restrictions on the gathering of the public, it wasn’t easy to sign a contract physically.

-So companies started using E-contracts and E-signatures.
-Due to this, e-Signature transactions have ballooned from 89 million to 754 million in last few years.
+Therefore, companies started using E-contracts and E-signatures.
+Due to this, e-Signature transactions have ballooned from 89 million to 754 million in the last few years.
 An electronic signature is used to show acceptance of the terms of a digital contract or agreement.

-Without electronic signature and execution of contracts, companies faced a lot of difficulties conducting business on digital platforms.
-E-contracts and E-signatures in the post-covid era have changed the traditional behavior of entering into contracts or agreements.
-This article will discuss the enforceability of electronic signature and execution of contracts.
+Without signatures and the execution of contracts, companies face a lot of difficulties conducting business on digital platforms.
+E-contracts and E-signatures in the post-covid era have changed the traditional behaviour of entering into contracts or agreements.
+This article will discuss the enforceability of electronic signatures and the execution of contracts.

 Electronic Contracts